szymon2024/gps-labs/README.txt

 CONTENTS
 --------

-gps_lab01 - Computation of GPS Satellite Position by the receiver
+gps_lab01 - Computation of GPS satellite position by the receiver
-            Based on Broadcast Orbital Parameters in Accordance with the IS‑GPS‑200 Specification
+            based on broadcast orbital parameters in accordance with the IS‑GPS‑200 specification

-gps_lab02 - Computation of GPS Satellite Position Based on Broadcast
+gps_lab02 - Computation of GPS satellite position based on broadcast
-            Orbital Parameters
+            orbital parameters

-gps_lab03 - GPS Satellite Position at Signal Transmission Time using
+gps_lab03 - GPS satellite position at signal transmission time using
-            Broadcast Ephemeris and Dual-Frequency Pseudorange
+            broadcast ephemeris and dual-frequency pseudorange
-            Observation
+            observation

-gps_lab04 - Scientific Notation RINEX 3.04 File Converter
+gps_lab04 - Scientific notation RINEX 3.04 file converter

 PL: